-There are opportunities for those working in banking and finance, highly skilled expats, those who wish to teach English in Hong Kong and volunteers.
-Degrees from American and British universities are still highly respected by the local population, and working in the Fragrant Harbour is generally thought to be a positive career move.
+Those who manage to land a job in Hong Kong are usually highly skilled workers in the fields of banking and finance.
+There may also be opportunities for teaching English and volunteer work.
+Degrees from American and British universities are still highly respected by the local population, and working in Hong Kong is generally thought to be a positive career move.

 That said, immigration procedures can be fairly tedious.
 To get a work permit, expats will need to find an employer sponsor, meaning that they'll need a solid job offer beforehand.
 The Immigration Department also needs proof that the applicant will contribute to the Hong Kong economy in a way that a local could not.

-Expats accepting a job in Hong Kong should do their research before negotiating a contract and secure a high enough salary to support themselves and their family.
+Expats accepting a job in Hong Kong should do their research before negotiating a contract and be sure to secure a high enough salary to support themselves and their family.